Will Roku Work on Any TV? (Is it Compatible?)

-Does Roku work on any TV?
+Does Firestick work on any TV?

 The good news is that most TVs on the market today have at least one HDMI port, so you’re most likely fine there.